 - Intratympanic gentamicin.
 This treatment involves injecting a drug called gentamicin through your eardrum into the middle ear.
 This gives a very high concentration of the drug next to the affected inner ear.
 This drug works by damaging the nerve endings that send signals of balance down the vestibular nerve.
 It is only considered if you are greatly troubled with vertigo and other treatments have not helped.
 It works quite well but occasionally it can cause deafness and is less likely than surgery to relieve vertigo.

 - Pressure pulse treatment (Meniett® device).
 This is a machine which generates a pulse of pressurised air into the ear canal and may be offered to you if your main problem is severe vertigo.
+The scientific evidence supporting this device is small, and further research is needed.

 - Surgery to the inner ear.
 There are various operations.
 Surgery may be suggested if you have severe or frequently recurring attacks of vertigo that have not been helped by other treatments.
 Operations that may be considered include:

 - Micropressure therapy.
 This is the treatment that involves the least amount of surgery.
 A small tube (a grommet) is inserted through your eardrum into the middle ear and air is blown at low pressure into the inner ear.
 This reduces the pressure in the ear.
+The effectiveness of this treatment is still being researched.

 - Saccus decompression.
 This is an operation to reduce the pressure of the fluid in the labyrinth.
+This is another form of treatment that is still being studied to see how well it works.

 - Vestibular nerve section.
 This means that the nerve of balance is cut - which stops the abnormal signals of balance being sent to the brain.